-The work of the Steering Group and each Project Group will be transparent to the community and open to all to observe, but membership will require active participation in a focused area of interest.
+The work of the Steering Group will be transparent to the community and open to all to observe, but membership will require active participation in a focused area of interest.

-The Steering Group is a small coordinating body with limited membership other than the Chair, Vice-Chairs, Project Group leads and a few issue leaders.
-A community member may participate in one or more Project Groups, and all Project Groups will be expected to solicit participation from the community.
-However, the Project Group Coordinators have the right to set rules of membership, which may be necessary so that a group’s composition is fit for its task and focus areas.
-It is the responsibility of the Project Group Coordinator to make the terms of participation transparent and to establish their own code of conduct and other requirements for members.
+The UASG Coordination Group is a small coordinating body with limited membership other than the Chair, Vice-Chairs, and a few issue leaders.
+The Coordination Group has the right to set rules of membership, which may be necessary so that a group’s composition is fit for its task and focus areas.

+A community member may participate in one or more Projects.

 A Chair or Coordinator position in the leadership of the UASG may be declared vacant if the member:

-Resigns from the UASG (this should be in writing and forwarded to the ICANN Secretariat)
+Resigns from the UASG (this should be in writing and forwarded to the Chair or Vice-Chair )

 Fails to attend more than two meetings without prior notice

-In a case where a Coordinator’s position is declared vacant, the remaining Chair or Co-Chairs may appoint an alternative representative from the same Project Group to fill the position.

 Convening of Meetings

 Meetings will be held at the time and place chosen by the Steering Group Chair in the course of UASG meetings.
-UASG members will be informed of meetings through email at least two weeks prior to the meeting.
+UASG members will be informed of meetings through email at least one week prior to the meeting.

 Here are the expected formats for meetings: